slowernews/wisdom-tldr/README.md

 ###On analysis

-Analysis is more an art than a science.
+Analysis is an art, not a science.

 > *'To find deep truths intuition is better than statistics.'*

+> *'Statistics are like bikinis.
+What they reveal is suggestive, but what they conceal is vital.' -- Levenstein*

 > *'«Dictator's dilemma»:  when the vote goes 79% – 21% for some candidate we presume it was fair and represents a popular mandate.
 But when his excellency and Great Father of his People, gets 97% of the vote we say that is BS.'*